name: browserbase

 Browserbase

 The complete guide to using Browserbase with AI agents.
-This covers all Browserbase capabilities:
+This skill uses the unified browse CLI for Browserbase workflows.

 - Browser Automation — Interactive browsing via the